 If you’re an investor and intend to hold multiple properties in different states under one LLC (some people prefer to form separate entities for each investment, so do your research), make sure you register a Foreign LLC in each state you own property in.

 Forming an LLC in your home state (a Domestic LLC) is simply more affordable and easier to set up than a Foreign LLC, and will be a better business structure for your LLC in the long term.
-Unless you are a non-US citizen or resident, or a real estate-focused LLC, you should always form your LLC in your home state to avoid potentially high fees.
-Of course, always make sure you form the right legal business entity as laws may change from state to state.
+Unless you are a non-US citizen, resident, or a real estate-focused LLC, you should always form your LLC in your home state to avoid potentially high fees.
+Of course, always ensure you form the right legal business entity as laws may change from state to state.

 If you need help with forming your Delaware LLC or Wyoming LLC or have questions about the filing process in general, get in touch with doola!
 On top of our business formation service, we also provide support in opening a business bank account as well as services related to bookkeeping, financial management, and taxation.